silo-finance/silo-contracts-v2/silo-core/docs/Hooks.md

 ### Share Token Transfer Hooks (During Leverage Same Asset)

 - **Debt Token Transfer**:
   - During the leverage process, debt tokens are minted to represent the borrower’s debt position.
 This action triggers a **Share Token Transfer Hook** for the **DEBT_TOKEN** type, which manages the token transfer logic for debt tokens.
-For more details, refer to the **Share Token Transfer Hook** section located at the end of this document.
+For more details, refer to the [Share Debt Token Transfer hook](#share-debt-token-transfer-hook-afteraction) section.

 - **Collateral Token Transfer**:
   - Simultaneously, collateral tokens are transferred to represent the borrower’s collateral position.
 This action triggers a **Share Token Transfer Hook** for both **COLLATERAL_TOKEN** and **PROTECTED_TOKEN** types, depending on the type of collateral used.
-For more details, refer to the **Share Token Transfer Hook** section located at the end of this document.
+For more details, refer to the [Share Token Transfer Hook](#share-token-transfer-hook) section.
 ---

-# Transition Collateral Function Hook Actions
+# Transition Collateral function hook actions

 - **Action**: `Hook.transitionCollateralAction(withdrawType)` (beforeAction and afterAction)
   - **Context**: The **transitionCollateral** function allows users to transition from one type of collateral to another (e.g., from **Hook.PROTECTED_TOKEN** to **Hook.COLLATERAL_TOKEN**) without transferring underlying assets.
 This transition enables users to adjust their collateral based on their preference to either protect their assets or make them borrowable to earn interest.
 The transition involves a combination of both a withdraw and deposit action, representing the change in collateral type.